brawlswoody/First-Profile-Page/README.md

 <
 I am a softerware developer living in North Pole, Alaska.

 I love to design and creating new things.
 I am a life long learner who is seeking my bacholors in computer science with focus on software engineering.
-I am looking forward to future project both of my own and colaborating on larger project with other people.
-I am always up for a challenage!😎
+I am looking forward to future projects both of my own and colaborating on larger projects with other developers.
+I am always up for a good challenage!😎

 I also desire to expand my artistic talent from my years of painting and various other mediums to the webdesign and maybe even creating my own apps.
 I am looking forward to this new career path in tech and the lifetime of learning I will get as a full stack developer.